NADN20/STM32-to-ESP-ThingSpeak/README.md

        - wordLength = 8 Bit

-  -3- All the ESP8266 commands are set in the main.h file
+  -3- All the ESP8266 commands are set in the RX_ESP_TS.ino file